bertiewooster/bertiewooster.github.io/_posts/2022-12-13-Chemistry-machine-learning-for-drug-discovery-with-DeepChem.md

 import matplotlib.pyplot as plt
 ```

 [DeepChem](https://deepchem.io/) is a free and open-source Python package for deep learning for chemistry and other sciences.
-DeepChem has a [lipophilicity data set](https://deepchem.readthedocs.io/en/latest/api_reference/moleculenet.html#lipo-datasets) contains measured [logD](https://www.cambridgemedchemconsulting.com/resources/physiochem/logD.html) values for 4200 compounds.
+DeepChem has a [lipophilicity data set](https://deepchem.readthedocs.io/en/latest/api_reference/moleculenet.html#lipo-datasets) that contains measured [logD](https://www.cambridgemedchemconsulting.com/resources/physiochem/logD.html) values for 4200 compounds.
 Fitting a machine learning (ML) model to the logarithm of the data values helps reduce the effect of outliers; otherwise, they might skew the model.

 As usual for ML, we split the data set into training and test data.
 We train the ML model on the train data, then apply it to the test data and check how well the model predicts the lipophilicity of compounds that the model hasn't processed before.